AksharGoyal/data-eng-project-toronto-covid-data/README.md

  - In the `web_to_gcs.py` file, in the `write_gcs` function, write the name of your GCS bucket block in line 30.
 After that, you can run the file via command `python flows/web_to_gcs.py` to upload data from the site to GCS Bucket.
  - In the `gcs_to_bq.py` file, in the all the functions that load a bigQueryWarehouse block, write the name of your bigquery bigquery block in the load method.
 In the main function call, you can uncomment line 80-81 if you wish to create a partition-only table as well to compare with other tables.
 Run the file via `python flows/gcs_to_bg.py` to upload data from GCS to BigQuery.

 The following steps are for deploying the pipelines and require Docker.
 If you have the external tables in BigQuery and would like to move on to DBT, you can skip to the next sections.
+When deploying and running the pipelines, we can decide which month and year's data we want to keep in our Cloud and which year's data we want to use in BigQuery.
 We will be setting schedules via [cron](https://en.wikipedia.org/wiki/Cron) so here is a quick summary of how to read them:

  - To deploy the pipeline Web to GCS, run the command `prefect deployment build flows/web_to_gcs.py:etl_parent_flow -n "Web to GCS"  --cron "0 1 * * 4"`.
 The part `web_to_gcs.py:etl_parent_flow` specifies the entrypoint.
 The name of the deployment will be "Web to GCS".
 The cron command helps us to set the deployment to run every Thursday 1:00 AM.
 The data is updated weekly ohence we have setup a weekly schedule.